docker/docs/content/config/pruning.md

-Docker takes a conservative approach to cleaning up unused objects (often referred to as "garbage collection"), such as images, containers, volumes, and
-networks: these objects are generally not removed unless you explicitly ask Docker to do so.
+Docker takes a conservative approach to cleaning up unused objects (often referred to as "garbage collection"), such as images, containers, volumes, and networks.
+These objects are generally not removed unless you explicitly ask Docker to do so.
 This can cause Docker to use extra disk space.
 For each type of object, Docker provides a `prune` command.
 In addition, you can use `docker system prune` to clean up multiple types of objects at once.
 This topic shows